 Before it was Rudy’s Country Store & Bar-B-Q, however, it was just Rudy’s Country Store.
 The country store was opened in 1929 by Rudolph “Rudy” Aue, the son of the founder of Leon Springs.
 The country store included a gas station, garage and grocery store.
 In 1989, Rudy’s added Bar-B-Q to its country store’s name.
 Rudy’s was transformed into a meat market selling meats prepared on 100% oak-fired pits.

 Rudy’s still offers Texas style tangy barbecue in a country store setting.
 Unlike many Texas barbecue bastions which seem to prefer acrid mesquite woods, Rudy’s meats are prepared using only oak, a slower-burning wood than mesquite.
 Rudy’s meats are also imbued with a nice smoke ring characteristic of good barbecue.
 Those meats are flame cooked pit-style.
 The meats are dry-rubbed, not slathered with sauce before being placed in the smoker.
 The meats are characteristically moist, tender and melt-in-your-mouth delicious.
 You can purchase them in increments: quarter-pound, half-pound, pound or more if you so desire.
-With a half-pound, you can build two stacked sandwiches.
+With a half-pound, you can build two to three stacked sandwiches.

 The meats are delicious with or without sauce (sause is how it’s spelled on Rudy’s menus).
 There are two kinds of sause–a hot sause which is better, bolder and more peppery than its counterpart, labeled “sissy sause.”
 New Mexicans who adore green chile give the hot sauce a healthy respect and might insult wimps who use the sissy sauce by calling them Texans.
 To some, the secret to the deliciousness in Rudy’s barbecue starts with the distinctive sause and its peppery flakes which imbue a sweet tanginess and zesty kick (especially if you use the hot sause).